aufdemrand/spaceport-slt/README.md

 # spaceport-slt
-Syntax Highlighting and LSP for Spaceport
+Syntax Highlighting and LSP for Spaceport using Sublime Text.

 This is a very early rendidtion of a Spaceport LSP.
 Under active development.